-Jackie Kennedy, who was known for loving the outdoors, reportedly had sun spots on her skin as she aged.
+Jackie Kennedy, who loved the outdoors, reportedly had sun spots on her skin as she aged.
 Several sources say her favorite is Elizabeth Arden’s Flawless Finish Foundation, which gave her an even complexion.
-The foundation was created in the early 1900s.
+The foundation launched in the early 1900s.

 Cult-favorite face powder Coty Airspun has been around since 1935, and the packaging still maintains a gorgeous vintage look.
 It also has a scent reminiscent of your grandmother’s beauty room that adds to the vintage flare.

 Marilyn Monroe famously said the only thing she would wear to bed is “five drops of Chanel No. 5.”
 The iconic perfume launched in 1921, and smells of ylang-ylang, rose and jasmine.